RyanDraves/wsl2_ros_bridge/README.md

 ## Known Issues
 If anything has been configured incorrectly, or perhaps the remote rosbridge_websocket is not running, then a _lot_ of errors will print out. `roslibpy` is pretty spammy.

+## Known Limitations
+Have not added support for sending TFs yet.
+Feel free to open a PR.